-The Father-son team of Lucien and Guillaume Camus of Domaine Camus-Bruchon are some of the most sure-handed red winemakers in the Côte de Beaune.
+Guillaume Camus of Domaine Camus-Bruchon is one of the most sure-handed red winemakers in the Côte de Beaune.
 Located in the village of Savigny-les-Beaune, just to the north of Beaune proper, the Camus' fashion beautifully balanced, deep and complex wines that are the epitome of what great Burgundy is all about.
 The family has a lovely spread of top vineyards in Savigny-les-Beaune (both superb premier crus and a handful of top village wine parcels planted with very old pinot noir vines), as well as a bit of premier cru in Beaune and Pommard as well.

-Today, Guillaume, the son, has offically taken over at the domaine, though Lucien is still very much involved until his passing in 2017.
-Like so many of the very best producers in Burgundy, it is very clear that both Pere and Fils spend the lion’s share of their time out in the vineyards tending their vines.
+Today, Guillaume, the son, is offically at the helm at the domaine, though his father, Lucien, was very much involved until his passing in 2017.
+Like so many of the very best producers in Burgundy, it is very clear that the Camus spend the lion’s share of their time out in the vineyards tending their vines.
 There are a notably high percentage of very old vines in the Camus-Bruchon portfolio, and from these venerable vines hail some of the very finest and classiest examples of Savigny-les-Beaune to be found in Burgundy that can easily hold their own with the handful of top domaines in the village.